chobdayIbm/test-mongo-express/README.md

 ## Main Flow
 Please look at `test/main.spec.js` and note how it makes use of _test helpers_.
-The module `supertest` is added because this is an Express app
+The module `supertest` is added because this is an Express app.
-The module `mongodb-memory-server` is added to run tests quickly against MongoDB
+- Because the app starts an http server by calling listen, mocha needs to use the _exit_ flag The module `mongodb-memory-server` is added to run tests quickly against MongoDB

 Remember to run `npm run coverage` before committing.

-For this example, it covers
-* >70% of statements
-* >30% of branches.
+## Others Flow
+Please look at `test/alt.spec.js`

+The aim of testing other flows is to reach a good test coverage.
+However, the definition of _good_ is multi-faceted.
+* The common, obvious answer of getting a contrived target, e.g. 100% or even 80% coverage is not useful.
+* It is better to think of the risks of code that is not covered by automated tests.
+* For example, functions with many parameters are hard to test and may indicate a need for re-design.
+* Don't take my word for it, refer to https://martinfowler.com/bliki/TestCoverage.html

 ## Background of legacy app ##